K-theoretic Tate-Poitou duality and the fiber of the cyclotomic trace: Introduction

 \subsection{Acknowledgments}

 The authors thank Bill Dwyer, Mike Hopkins, Lars Hesselholt, John Rognes, and Matthias Strauch for helpful conversations, and the Hausdorff Research Institute for Mathematics for its hospitality while some of this work was done.
+This draft was improved by comments from Calvin Woo and several anonymous referees.